 The RP Sanjiv Goenka Group purchased Saregama India Limited (previously The Gramophone Company of India) from EMI UK in 1902.
 Saregama is the country's oldest music firm and a multilingual TV programming supplier and film studio.
 It is involved in the recording and releasing of movie-related and non-movie-related music, films, and various TV series.
-Not only does the firm produce content in Hindi, but it also has a presence in regional languages like Tamil, Bhojpuri, Punjabi, Gujarati, Telegu etc. It also boasts the world's largest repository of intellectual property rights, with over 1 lakh 30 thousand songs, film dialogues, and background soundtracks in its library.
-The company controls the intellectual property rights to approximately 6,000+ hours of TV shows and sixty-one films.
+Not only does the firm produce content in Hindi, but it also has a presence in regional languages like Tamil, Bhojpuri, Punjabi, Gujarati, Telegu, etc. It also boasts the world's largest repository of intellectual property rights, with over 1 lakh 30 thousand songs, film dialogues, and background soundtracks in its library.
+The company controls the intellectual property rights to approximately 6,000+ hours of TV shows and sixty-four films.
 The company's licensing business involves licensing its diverse songs to various players such as OTT music, OTT videos, broadcast platform, social media, and society.
-The corporation has 25 YouTube channels with 44 million subscribers on the platform.
-The firm has a distribution network of roughly 30,000 retail stores as of March 2021.
+The corporation has 25 YouTube channels with 64 million subscribers on the platform.

-The majority of Saregama's revenue comes from licensing fees, which accounts for about 65% of total revenue.
+Most of Saregama's revenue comes from licensing fees, accounting for about 60% of total revenue in FY22.
 The Company monetizes its existing IPs while also developing new ones.
 Since 2017, the Company's license income has steadily climbed.
-The main reason for this increase is because all music streaming sites, like Spotify, Gaana, Saavn, and YouTube pay a set fee to Saregama for music IP rights.
+The main reason for this increase is that all music streaming sites, like Spotify, Gaana, Saavn, and YouTube pay a set fee to Saregama for music IP rights.

-As of FY21, the company's highest expense was production expense, which accounted for 26% of net sales, followed by employee costs, which accounted for nearly 16%, raw material costs, which accounted for 5%, and selling and distribution costs, which accounted for ~9%.
+As of FY22, the company's highest expense was production expense, which accounted for 25% of revenue, followed by employee costs, which accounted for nearly 13%.

-From INR 139 crores in FY17 to INR 284 crore in FY21, license income increased at a CAGR of roughly 20%, strengthening the revenue flow of the Company.
+From INR 139 crore in FY17 to INR 360 crore in FY22, license income increased at a CAGR of roughly 20%, strengthening the company's revenue flow.

-Because there are minor costs in between, it is an asset light company.
+Because there are minor costs in between, it is an asset-light company.
 All the firm needs to do now is pay royalties.
-Saregama's production costs have decreased during the last ten years; however, royalty costs have continuously climbed.
-The production expenditure in FY12 was 21.6% and the royalty expense was 9.3%, whereas the production expense in FY21 was 13.1%, and the royalty expense was 12.8%.
+The royalty expense was 9.3%, whereas the royalty expense was 10.9% in FY22.

 The optimal monetization of a company's intellectual property rights is crucial to the music industry's revenue generation.
 As a result, content piracy through other media outlets might result in a loss of revenue for music labels and a considerable reduction in their pricing power.

-Tips Industries Limited - is a listed film production, promotion, and distribution firm based in India.
+Tips Industries Ltd - is a listed film production, promotion, and distribution firm based in India.
 The company has about 29,000 songs in its library.